Alcest

 Alcest (/a:lˈsɛst/) is a French post-black metal band from Bagnols-sur-Cèze, founded and led by Neige (Stéphane Paut).
-It began in 2000 as a black metal solo project by Neige, then became a trio, but members Aegnor and Argoth left the band following the 2001 release of their first demo, leaving Neige as the sole member.
-Neige began incorporating elements of shoegaze and post-metal into the project's sound from 2005 onwards.
+It began in 2000 as Neige's black metal solo project that became a trio.
+Members Aegnor and Argoth left the band following the 2001 release of their first demo, leaving Neige as the sole member.
+Neige incorporated shoegaze and post-metal into the project's sound from 2005 onwards.
 In 2009, drummer Winterhalter from Les Discrets joined Alcest, after eight years with Neige as its sole full-time member.

-Since its creation, Alcest has released seven studio albums and three EPs.
-Their fourth album, 2014's Shelter, marked a shift towards a distinctly shoegaze sound, while their subsequent album Kodama (2016) returned to their earlier blackgaze sound.
-Alcest is widely credited with pioneering the blackgaze/post-black metal genre, particularly with their 2005 EP Le secret.
+Alcest has released seven studio albums and three EPs.
+Their fourth album, 2014's Shelter, shifted towards shoegaze, while subsequent album Kodama (2016) returned to blackgaze.
+Alcest is credited with pioneering blackgaze/post-black metal, particularly with their 2005 EP Le secret.

 History

 Formation and early years (2000–2006)

-Alcest was formed as a solo project by Neige in 2000.
-Soon after, the band became a three-piece black metal outfit, consisting of Neige on vocals, rhythm/acoustic guitar, and drums, Argoth on bass, and Aegnor on lead guitar.
+Alcest was formed as Neige's solo project in 2000.
+Soon after, the band became a three-piece black metal outfit, consisting of Neige on vocals, rhythm/acoustic guitar, and drums, bassist Argoth, and Aegnor on lead guitar.

-In 2001, the band released a 4-track demo tape entitled Tristesse hivernale on Drakkar Productions in which Aegnor wrote the main riff of the song "La Forêt de Cristal".
-Not long after the demo was released, the band once again became a one-man entity, with Neige taking Alcest in a more personal direction.
-Neige, having originally formed Alcest as an outlet to create cold and raw black metal, moved away from the minimalist approach with the follow-up to Tristesse Hivernale, entitled Le secret.
-This EP, released in May 2005, became an introduction to the new concept behind the reformed Alcest.
+In 2001, the band released the four-track demo Tristesse hivernale on Drakkar Productions.
+Aegnor wrote the main riff of the song "La Forêt de Cristal".
+Not long after the demo was released, the band reverted to a one-man entity.
+Neige took Alcest in a more personal direction.
+Having formed Alcest to play black metal, Neige moved away from minimalism with the follow-up to Tristesse Hivernale, Le secret.
+This EP, released in May 2005, introduced the concept behind the reformed Alcest.